Dining on Turtle Island

-Turtle Island has earned recognition for the best food in Fiji by Travel & Leisure readers.
-In 2006, consistent with this accolade, Turtle was again voted by Travel & Leisure magazine as being the only property in Fiji to make the ‘World’s Best Service’ list.
+Turtle Island has earned recognition for the best food in Fiji by Travel & Leisure readers, and has been the only property in Fiji to make the ‘World’s Best Service’ list.

-Renowned French-born chef Jacques Reymond — regarded as the leading fine dining chef in Australia — is Turtle Island’s food consultant.
-Turtle Island’s chefs, skilled in island living and cooking, create one-of-a-kind dishes out of the bounty of fresh seafood and organic fruits and vegetables that are grown in the island’s own four-acre organic vegetable garden.
+Renowned French-born chef Jacques Reymond — regarded as the leading fine dining chef in Australia — is Turtle Island’s food advisor.
+Turtle Island’s chefs, skilled in island living and cooking, create one-of-a-kind dishes out of the bounty of fresh seafood and fruits and vegetables that are grown in the island’s own five-acre vegetable garden.

 In addition to just-picked produce, Reymond’s menus also include diverse fish and seafood, such as Pacific green lobster, snapper, yellow fin tuna, wahoo and prawns — just caught by local fishermen in the surrounding waters and purchased that day by the chef from the nearby village’s fishing boats.

 Started in 1993, our vegetable garden is another feature that further distinguishes Turtle Island.
 Now five acres, the garden produces a bounty of home-grown produce — including numerous types of vegetables, many herbs, and an enticing selection of tropical fruits such as passion fruit, papayas, mangos, star fruit, guavas, soursops, and malay and custard apples.
 The outcome for guests is the freshest ingredients or, as Reymond says, “food that’s picked just ten minutes before it’s served.”